enkore/j4-dmenu-desktop/src/doc/AppManager.md

 1. Initialize all Applications.

    The initialization happens in the constructor.
 It receives a list of .desktop file paths divided into [ranks](#ranks).
 It then traverses the list from the lowest rank to the highest rank to avoid collisions (this is further described in [collisions](#collisions)).
-2. Provide a (Generic)Name to `Application` mapping.
+2. Provide a (Generic)Name to `Application` (+ `is_generic`) mapping.

    The mapping isn't required to have any particular order.
 It is used in the process of creating a list of names for dmenu to display (see [Names](#names) for caveats) and for resolving the selected name to `Application`.

+   This mapping also stores whether the name is generic or not.
+This is used in history management.

    1. The list of application names must not contain duplicates.